alexeygrigorev/warc-extractor/README.md

 # WARC Extractor

-This project is needed for parsing WARC files with HTML.
-You need it if you want to extract text information from [Common Crawl](http://commoncrawl.org).
+If you have WARC files with HTML and need to extract text from there, this is the project that you need.
+You typically use it to
+extract text information from [Common Crawl](http://commoncrawl.org).

 ## Common Crawl

 Common Crawl (http://commoncrawl.org) is a copy of the Internet.
-Each month they release all the websites that they crawled in the previous months.
-This is a lot of data (many terabytes) and a good source for data for many NLP tasks.
+Each month they release all the websites that they crawled in the previous month.
+This is a lot of data (many terabytes) and a good source dataset for many NLP tasks.

 In many cases you probaby don't need to use all the data.
 Is it not difficult to get just a few files.